 The Robert & Joyce Johnson Center for Faculty Development and Excellence in Teaching advances the mission of Austin College by encouraging the bold exploration of intellectual frontiers and by fostering lively intellectual dialogue within and across academic disciplines.

-The Posey Leadership Institute develops the next generation of leaders, offering a minor to inspire and train future leaders as they study the art of communication.
+The Posey Leadership Institute (PLI) develops the next generation of leaders, offering a minor to inspire and train future leaders as they study the art of communication.
 Leaders are encouraged to discover the influence they are capable of spreading through countless opportunities to learn through traditional lectures and unique exploratory hands-on projects.

 The Lemuel Scarbrough Center for Writing supports a culture of writing at Austin College.
 Located in the Abell Library Center, the Scarbrough Center for Writing provides peer writing assistance, writing workshops and resources, and support for the teaching of writing across campus.